 * Click here for rating key

 Muriel's Jackson Square Restaurant Review: Every building tells a story in the French Quarter.
 Muriel's began life as a spaghetti factory on a picturesque corner of Jackson Square.
-Housed in an old, two-story stucco structure, it offers two large ground-floor rooms, festooned with a hodgepodge of antique prints and signs.
-The neo-Creole cuisine includes a seafood gumbo that has just the right smoky taste and hits the proper earthy notes.
-We also recommend the Gorgonzola prosciutto tart appetizer and the wood-grilled eggplant roulade with three cheeses.
-A blackened Louisiana redfish is stuffed with peppery crab, while tender tournedos of beef are wood-grilled and served with a Yukon Gold stuffed potato.
-For dessert, indulge in black bottom butterscotch pudding over house-made praline cookies.
-Chef Gus Martin has worked in some of the finest kitchens in the city and it shows.
+The old, two-story stucco structure offers a duo of large ground-floor rooms, festooned with a hodgepodge of antique prints and signs.
+The Creole cuisine includes a seafood gumbo that has just the right smoky taste and hits the proper earthy notes.
+We also recommend the Gorgonzola prosciutto tart appetizer and the shrimp and goat cheese crêpes with a buttery Chardonnay sauce.
+There is almost always a wood-grilled Gulf fish available, and that is a sure bet, as is the barbecued shrimp entrée.
+For dessert, indulge in red velvet cookies layered with Creole cream cheese ice cream.
 Muriel’s wine list offers everything from a straightforward, full-bodied Russian River Pinot Noir to a well-blended Beringer Private Reserve Cabernet Sauvignon.
 Insider's tip: Parking is validated at two nearby locations.